Petlja/PLCT-Server/doc/config.md

 ## RAG API

-PLCT server implements the Retrival Augumented Generation (RAG) REST API.
+PLCT server implements the Retrieval Augmented Generation (RAG) REST API.
 To enable access to the API, you need to specify an API key.

 ### configuration file